 Tolerance of those of Different Faiths and Beliefs

 The Catholic life of the school sets high expectations for respect and tolerance of all faiths.
 As a Catholic worshipping community children are taught that we are all created in the image and likeness of God and are reminded of their place in a culturally diverse society.
 This is achieved through our Religious Education curriculum and the spiritual life of the school.
-Respect and tolerance for members of our wider community is often achieved through fundraising for Catholic Care and CAFOD.
-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community, for example by inviting visitors to teach us about the Hindu festival of Diwali and making links with a more culturally diverse school.
+Respect and tolerance for members of our wider community is is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity in our local community, for example by inviting visitors to teach us about the Hindu festival of Diwali and making links with a more culturally diverse school.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and supported by learning in RE and PSHE.
 The children learn about our partner school, recognising the similarities and differences between our daily lives.
-Our whole school themes include celebrations such as the Chinese New Year and we enjoy learning about the differences in countries and cultures around the world.
+Our whole school themes include learning about world faiths and we enjoy learning about the differences in countries and cultures around the world.
 Our curriculum has been designed to ensure children learn about role models and traditions from different cultures including scientists, artists and authors.
 Care has been taken to ensure children have access to a wide range of reading materials encompassing different countries and cultures.